projtrack/Software-requiresments-Specification/README.md

 ## 2. General Description

 #### Product Features
 - The Ability to login to the application with their github that is linked to their company.
-It will allow the users to be able to add projects, Scope Projects , Create Project Khanban board
+It will allow the users to be able to add projects, Scope Projects , Create Project Khanban board.
+This dashboard will be used from teams that follow agile devlopment.
+The dahsboard will allow for the billing of clients through stripe intergrations.
+This will allow for Time Based Billing and tracking the projects overall proformance for once of billing.
+The dashboard should Allow

 #### User Class Characteristics
 - Administrator